IndaPlus25/task-6-yea/README.md

         // When declaring a constant, it is a convention to put the name in capital letters final int AMOUNT_OF_NUMBERS = 5;

-        // Generate a list with five random numbers ArrayList<Integer> randomNumbers = generateNumbers(AMOUNT_OF_NUMBERS);
+        // Generate a list with random numbers ArrayList<Integer> randomNumbers = generateNumbers(AMOUNT_OF_NUMBERS);

         // Print the numbers
-        // Every time you run this example, it should produce new numbers for (Integer number : randomNumbers) {
+        // Every time you run this example, it should produce new numbers System.out.println("The following " + AMOUNT_OF_NUMBERS + " numbers were generated:");
+        for (Integer number : randomNumbers) {
             System.out.println(number);
         }